Matheussoranco/Minecraft-Clone-Engine/README.md

 # Minecraft-Clone-Engine
 This is a project for a serious game for a class i made on 2023-2.
 The project was supposed to be a RPG dungeon style game mixed with minecraft elements.
 I had Only six months to develop documentation, textures and the code by myself.
+Long-story short, the class was terrible, my software was not registered and i had no time to develop the game.
+The engine still end-up being something, so i'm publishing it here.
+Be free to use it as you please.